 For specific questions about the CPLP program, email email@example.com for additional information.

-For more information about how passing scores are calculated, download the CPLP Certification Handbook or email email@example.com for an answer to your specific question.
+For more information about how passing scores are calculated, download the CPLP Certification handbook that can be found at www.td.org/certification/active-candidates or email firstname.lastname@example.org for an answer to your specific question.

 Candidates must have three years of on-the-job experience in talent development or a related field/discipline or the equivalent.
 If a candidate has successfully completed ATD’s Master Instructional Designer or Master Trainer program, the eligibility requirement is two years of on-the-job experience.